nationalarchives/scala-circuit-breaker/README.md

 Both implementations may be safely used in the same application for different purposes.

+The Circuit Breaker implementations have been developed in such a way that they operate over an Abstract Type called `Functor`.
+Through this mechanism it is possible for the Circuit Breakers to work directly with your own Data Types, you just need to provide an implementation of `uk.gov.nationalarchives.scb.support.Functor`.

+We provide adapters (in `uk.gov.nationalarchives.scb.support.FunctorAdapter`) that you may import that provide implementations for Scala's `Try` and `Future` types.

 ## Use

 You need to add the following dependency to your `build.sbt`: